New Documents Show Military is Flying Drones Throughout U.S.

 Furthermore, the use and storage of drones was confirmed by the offices of Senators in both states:

 In New Hampshire, a local newspaper has now confirmed with the office of Senator Kelly Ayotte that in 2010, Navy Special Operations Forces utilized areas around Mt.
 Washington to conduct training operations using Wasp and Raven drones.
 David Brooks of the Nashua Telegraph was further able to confirm via Army Lt.
-Col. James Gregorythat similar exercises were also conducted in 2009 using the same types of drones.
+Col. James Gregorythat similar exercises were also conducted in 2009 using the same types of drones.“If the military wishes to counter controversy from the increasing integration of drones into domestic airspace, then it may help to not make statements to press that are inaccurate or disproved by publicly available congressional reports.” the group notes, adding that USSOCOM “denied or misrepresented” its involvement in domestic drone activities and actively sought to shut down any exchange of information on the matter.

 In Oregon, the Willamette Week was able to confirm with the office of Sen. Ron Wydenthat drones are currently stored in Portland for several military units in the area.